NicholasMata/dotfiles/README.md

 which just hides and shows windows and the concept of desktops is all virtual.
 Does mean I lose some builtin macOS functionality like realizing all windows.
 I am okay with the compromise.

-### Yabai (Tiling Window Manager)

-I use yabai as my tiling window manager.
-This is because I am on MacOS and I find it to be the best one.

 ### [Neovim](https://neovim.io/)

 I use neovim as my main editor.
 I have tried a bunch of different editors in the past 2 decades this is my favorite.
 My setup is very customized to my specific needs,